Rite of Passage Expeditions

 One of the most important things you can do is provide him with opportunities to develop resilience and self-confidence by forming meaningful relationships and taking on new challenges.

-We call this the Rite of Passage Expeditions Project—where connection, reflection, challenge and adventure help youth build a strong foundation for their future.
+That’s why we run Rite of Passage Expeditions—where connection, reflection, challenge and adventure help youth build a strong foundation for their future.

 French River Delta Canoe Trip